 Dust off your old Lego set — or use your kids' — and tinker around for a while.
 It's good for relaxation and mental stimulation.
 Lego even sponsors corporate retreats for adults.

 They're located in Carlsbad, California, and Winter Haven, Florida.
 There's also a Legoland Discovery Center in Tempe, Arizona.
 If you're looking for more of a day trip, you can visit one of the 132 Lego retail stores across America.

 The Lego Movie (2014) scored 96 percent "fresh" on Rotten Tomatoes, with many praising the movie's irreverent tone and colorful action.
-The sequel is set for 2019.
-Or head over to YouTube to watch a Lego creator build breathtaking structures.
+The sequel, The Lego Movie 2: The Second Part, was released 5 years later in 2019.
+You can also head over to YouTube and watch a Lego creator build breathtaking structures.

 Two eight-pipped Lego bricks can be combined 24 different ways.
 The number goes up exponentially with the addition of other bricks; only six of the same bricks can be combined in over 900 million unique ways.